Building brand authority for SEO – a framework

 • Number of sales

-Studies and industry reports are one of the best ways to gain media coverage, too.
-Don’t worry if you’re short on ideas.
-Just ask your favorite LLM to kickstart your brainstorming.
+Don’t worry if you’re short on ideas, just ask your favorite LLM to kickstart your brainstorming.

-Here’s a list of topics I put together with the help of ChatGPT for a moving company:
+Here’s a list of topics I put together with the help of ChatGPT for a moving company.

 Topic / title suggestionVisualization ideaFormat / goal